 Recent innovations in network transport technology have made it possible to reach speeds over 5 Gbps.
 5G technology works with existing SD-WAN frameworks and helps users in a myriad of ways.
 Imagine streaming a high-definition video presentation in real time, securely uploading a decade’s worth of financial data in minutes to a new client or monitor and controlling smart grid solutions for several worksites at once.
 The speed is here.
 Expect competition to focus on faster solutions for bolstering productivity.

-Modules, such as Telit’s LM960 Gigabit Class LET Cat 18 data card with speeds of up to 1.2 Gbps, and FN980m 5G sub-6 GHz and millimeter wave (mmWave) data card delivering data rates up to 5.5 Gbps, are designed for easy integration and installation within existing SD-WAN corporate networks.
+Modules, such as Telit’s FN980m 5G sub-6 GHz and millimeter wave (mmWave) data card delivering data rates up to 5.5 Gbps, are designed for easy integration and installation within existing SD-WAN corporate networks.
 This technology will be critical in helping businesses extend their 5G capabilities and stay competitive while keeping deployment costs to a minimum.

-Contact us to learn how Telit’s IoT-enabled solutions can help expand the speed and security of your network.
+Contact us to learn how Telit’s IoT-enabled solutions can help expand your network’s speed and security.
 Discover which data cards, modules and platforms are right for your business and accelerate your digital transformation today.